akiran/react-autosize/README.md

   render: function () {
     return (
       <Textarea>
-        When you enter more text in this textarea, it height increases automatically instead of showing a scrollbar.
+        When you enter more text in this textarea, its height increases automatically instead of showing a scrollbar.
       </Textarea>
     );
   }